Strooom/Moovr/README.md

 # Welcome to Mooov
 a CNC Controller project

-please erad all about it in the Wiki : https://github.com/Strooom/Mooov/wiki
+please read all about it in the Wiki : https://github.com/Strooom/Mooov/wiki